 Depression is a chronic (long-term) condition that affects how you feel, think and act.
 Depression symptoms can affect all aspects of your life, as well as affecting your family, friends and colleagues.

 Depression is a common condition which affects one in 10 people.
-Depression can happen to anyone, at any age.
+It can happen to anyone, at any age.
 More women are diagnosed with depression than men, although this may be because women are more likely to seek help.

 Some personality traits, such as low self-esteem, can make you vulnerable to depression.
 You’re also more likely to be depressed if:

 Depression affects everyone differently, with signs of depression varying from feeling low (mild depression) to suicidal thoughts (severe depression).
-Other types of depression include:

-Depression can be successfully treated, often with a combination of self-help, talking therapy or counselling and anti-depressant medication.
+Depression can be successfully treated, often with a combination of self-help, talking therapy or counselling, and anti-depressant medication.

 This may involve referring you to a psychiatrist for specialist treatment.

 Your treatment may involve: